Sliding Down a Sweet, Slippery Slope

 D) Therefore, if your diet is high in added sugar, reducing your added sugar intake may cause unpleasant symptoms.

-If you think about it, getting sugar out of your life is tough.
+Getting sugar out of our lives is tough.
 So, I did a little more digging and found that sugar is, yes, found in sweets, but also in processed meals, salad dressings, ketchup, cereal, and on and on!
 My head was spinning.
 I can’t get off cereal!
-I love cereal, especially Frosted Mini Wheats.
+I love cereal, especially Frosted Mini-Wheats.

-Alright, don’t panic.
+Alright, I don’t want you to panic.
 It’s going to be okay.
 We can eat sugar, just in moderation.
 We don’t have to exile it out of our lives and drive ourselves kooky.
-Just pay attention when you do have something with sugar in it, not to keep going for more.
+Just pay attention when you do have something with sugar in it, so as not to keep going for more.
 Be strong!
 You can do it.

 According to the article “Seven Health Benefits of Cutting Down on Sugar,” cutting down can help us:

-The answer was paying more attention to what I put in my mouth.
-And — this is a big one for me — stop craving something sweet after I eat.
-Now, I leave the kitchen after cleaning up and get busy doing something else to prevent myself from giving in to those desires.
+We need to pay more attention to what we put into our mouths.
+I had to limit my sweets.
+Now, after cleaning up after meals, I leave the kitchen and get busy doing something else to prevent myself from giving in to those desires.
 After some time, the desire passes.

 Once that habit is eradicated, I won’t want the sweets anymore.
 It just takes time for a habit to become a habit.
-There are too many opinions out there on how many days it takes to change a habit, so I go with doing the new behavior for at least a month.
+There are many theories out there on how many days it takes to change a habit, so I go with doing a new behavior for at least a month to make a lasting change.
 (I thought it was 21 days to change a habit, but then another expert said it’s 60 days.
 Ugh!)

-It’s easy not to care, right?
-It’s easy not to pay attention because we are busy and have stressful lives.
-It’s easy not to have the time to read labels or be conscious eaters.
-However, I think it’s also easy for health issues to creep up, and then we get chained to medications that may cause unnecessary side effects.
+I know it’s tough to pay attention to what we eat because we are busy and have stressful lives.
+But by taking the time to read labels or becoming more conscious eaters, we can defer health issues from creeping up.
+We don’t want to get chained to medications that may cause unnecessary side effects.

-Everything we need, Mother Nature provides for us.
+Mother Nature provides everything we need.
 I’m going to use this thinking: if it doesn’t come from the earth in its whole form, I need to check the ingredients.

 Food for thought.
 I hope you enjoyed this one.
 I wish you good health and happy days.